brunoccalmeida/clone-tabnews/README.md

 # clone-tabnews

-Projeto de aprendizado do curso .dev do Filipe Deschamps.
+Projeto de aprendizado do curso.dev do Filipe Deschamps.